 This was my second pick as a popular dish from the United Kingdom.
 We love travelling, and we love food… the two go hand in hand for us.
 Eating is one of our favourite ways to explore the culture of a country we visit.
-When we arrived in England, we ask Dwayne’s cousin, whom we were staying with, what is something we should try while in England.
+When we arrived in London, we ask Dwayne’s cousin, whom we were staying with, what is something we should try while in England.
 Without hesitation, he said the scotch egg.
 Unfortunately, we didn’t get to eat scotch egg in London, but as soon as I could, I made my own.
 This is a simple way to make this yummy treat and the quail eggs make it perfect finger food for a party.

 18 – 24 quail eggs*